 There are some things that print will always do better than the web.
-And near the very top of that “better in print” list is the flowchart.
+And near the very top of that “better in print” list is the flowchart, whether they’re in alumni magazines or any other type of publication.
 Let’s take a look:

 This flowchart speaks the truth.